SummaryRead the full fact sheet

 Getting your HIV test results

-Post-test counselling is also important, regardless of the outcome.
-If the test is positive, counselling can provide emotional support, further information about living with HIV, and referrals to support services.
+Part of testing best practice includes pre- and post-test counselling.
+Post-test counselling is important, regardless of the outcome.
+If you test positive, counselling can provide emotional support, further information about living with HIV, and referrals to support services.

 HIV testing and your rights